labe/sinatra_user_accounts/creating_accounts.md

 You know how to create forms, so I won't belabor the point here.
 Things to remember:

 * When naming fields, match them to the database table column names (e.g.: <code>username</code>,<code>email</code>,<code>password</code>)
-* Get fancy and put them in a hash
+* Get fancy and put them in a namespaced hash
   * <code>user[username]</code>,<code>user[email]</code>,<code>user[password]</code> will POST:
 	*  <code> params => {user => {username: < username >, email: < email >, password: < password > }</code>
 	* **NOTE:** there is no colon (":") used in the input field names.
 It's just <code>user[username]</code>.